apigee/api-platform-samples/sample-proxies/iterate-headers/README.md

-# Iterate through httpClient() response headers
+# Iterate through response headers in a JavaScript policy

-This proxy demonstrates how to iterate through the list of response headers returned from an httpClient() call.
-The httpClient function lets you make HTTP requests to backend targets from within a JavaScript policy.
+This API proxy sample demonstrates how to iterate through the list of response headers returned from an `httpClient.get()` method call.
+The [httpClient object](http://docs.apigee.com/api-services/reference/javascript-object-model#makingjavascriptcalloutswithhttpclient) is part of the Apigee Edge JavaScript Object model.
+This  object lets you make HTTP requests to backend targets from within a [JavaScript policy](http://docs.apigee.com/api-services/reference/javascript-policy).

 The JavaScript code iterates through the response headers and concatenates them into a string, with a little extra formatting for clarity.